Commonly asked questions:

 A: No experience is necessary.
-However, being a fully credentialed NJ EMT is.
+However, being a fully credentialed EMT is.

 Q: What are the requirements to apply for a compensated position?

-A: You must be a fully credentialed NJ EMT and successfully complete the application process.
-If you are a fully credentialed
+A: You must be a fully credentialed EMT and successfully complete the application process.
+If you are not a credentialed

-NREMT we can assist with getting your NJ EMT license.
+NREMT or NJ EMT we can assist with getting your EMT license.

 Q: I'm currently in EMT school, can I still apply?

 A: If you're currently an EMT student we encourage you to begin the application process prior to completing EMT school to secure a position with us.
 An offer of employment may be extended contingent upon you securing your EMT license after you successfully complete the application process.

 A: Initially, you will be given the opportunity to ask questions during a meet and greet.
 If you are still interested, you will complete an application and personal history statement.
 If your application is accepted, you will be scheduled for an in-depth interview.
 Thereafter, your background will be investigated, your references will be questioned, and you will submit to a drug screen.
 After these steps have been completed, we will then make a decision regarding your application.
 You should know Lacey Township EMS is an equal opportunity employer and strictly adheres to all state and federal hiring and employment laws.
 Diverse candidates are encouraged to apply.

 Q: If I'm accepted as a compensated employee what would happen next?